triploit/Kalzit/README.md

 The problem is that there are currently not many web applications that run on it.
 With the latest relese, at least one good one is included.
 I am developing a few more, but none are ready for release yet.
 But the idea is still the same.
 However, you could try to create some apps yourself - with Kalzit, is it not as hard as you think.

 So that is Kalzit today.
-In case you are interested in the latest changes, [take a look at the changelog](/docs/changelog/2020.05.05.md).
-If you are interested in plans for the future, [here you go](docs/future.md).
+In case you are interested in the latest changes, [take a look at the changelog](/docs/changelog/2020.06.06.md).
+If you are interested in plans for the future, [here you go](/docs/changelog/2020.06.06.md#plans-for-the-future-) (or just scroll to the bottom of the changelog).

 # Setup